hxuhack/course_safepl/notes/chapter1_stack_smash.md

 ![image](./figures/chapt1-stack-main.png)

 Let's assume the our porpose is to enforce the function to return 1, so we can trace the data flow of the return value backwards.
 Starting from Line <+106>, we know the return value of the register (%eax) is moved from the stack -0x4(%rbp).
 Line <+99> saves 0x0 to -0x4(%rbp), while Line <+62> saves 0x1 to -0x4(%rbp).
 So we can tamper the buffer of -0x4(%rbp) to bypass the validation.
 Line <+4> tells us the assembly code increases the stack size with 0x50.
 We can compute the offset of -0x4(%rbp) to the register %rsp should be 0x4b or 76 in decimal.
 In order to let the function return 1, we can input a 76-byte buf with the last four bytes to be 1.

+### Steps of Stack Smashing
+- Step 1.
+Detect buffer overflow bugs: Find an input that crashes a program e.g., via fuzz testing.
+- Step 2.
+Analyze stack layout of the buggy code
+- Step 3.
+Design the exploit: To obtain the shell. e.g., with return-oriented programming

 ## Section 2.
 Protection Techniques